Threshold (1997, 51.31/104.24) ***/TT

 In the Flesh?/Oblivion Days

-Brutal Architecture is their second album, after '93's apparently quite mainstream Earthbound, and while it isn't bad, nor is it really that good, to be honest.
-There are some nice moments, not least the opening Dark Water Part One, but far too much of the material just drifts along without getting around to changing key, or often even tempo, reinforcing the impression of an AOR outfit who decided to tart their sound up a bit for a new audience.
+Brutal Architecture is their second album, after '93's apparently quite mainstream Earthbound; while it isn't bad, nor is it really that good, to be honest.
+It has its moments, not least the opening Dark Water Part One, but far too much of the material just drifts along without getting around to changing key, or even tempo, reinforcing the impression of an AOR outfit who decided to tart their sound up a bit for a new audience.
 Norlander's wife Lana Lane sings backing vox on a couple of tracks, but that really isn't going to endear the album to me, I'm afraid.
 Mellotron strings on a handful of tracks, notably Wake Me Up and Mariner, but slightly inessential stuff, really.

 After a seven-year break, during which all concerned worked together and apart on other projects, the core of the band released the sprawling two-disc Revolution Road in 2006.
 As you might expect, it's basically more of the same again, although with two vocalists this time, one for the loud stuff, one for the quiet.
 Best track?
 Possibly disc two's House Of Cards, at least until the AOR vocals kick in, although another Gerry Anderson theme, UFO S.H.A.D.O.
 Theme, doesn't work as well as Space 1999.
 Now: the Mellotron.
 Is it real?
 In places I'd say 'yes', in others, 'not sure', but I've been wrong before, so it stays here, at least for the moment.
 We get strings and choirs on Sky Is Falling and Better View, choppy flutes and a major string part on Outside The Painted Walls, upfront strings on Forever Nights and their cover of The Moody Blues' Gypsy (Of A Strange And Distant Time) and strings and flutes on Savor Every Moment, closing disc one.
 Far less (real or sampled) Mellotron on disc two, with background strings on Eden Burns and Stick-fest Hold That Thought, although the choirs on closer After The Revolution sound little like a Mellotron.

-By the way, the band have three tracks on Progfest 2000, with Mellotron on Aqua Vitae and Oblivion Days, although none of the 'Tron use sounds especially authentic, and the tracks themselves aren't exactly that essential, either.
+By the way, the band have three tracks on Progfest 2000, with Mellotron on Aqua Vitae and Oblivion Days, although none of the Mellotron use sounds especially authentic and the tracks themselves aren't exactly that essential, either.

 Rocket Scientists' 1998 release Earth Below & Sky Above: Live in Europe & America does exactly what it says on the tin, the quartet augmented by Lana Lane, who gets to sing a couple of tracks from her then-recent Ballad Collection, for better or worse.
 It's rough and ready enough in places to be labelled an 'official bootleg'; it certainly doesn't sound overdubbed, but who knows?
 Best track?
 Probably The Fall Of Icarus, although it wouldn't pass muster on a better album, frankly.
 Norlander plays dreadful Mellotron string samples on Wake Me Up, complete with wildly unrealistic pitchbend, cropping up again on another track or two, although his choir patch isn't even remotely Mellotronic, nor presumably intended to be.
 This is an album for Rocket Scientists/Norlander/Lane fans only, I suspect, as I can't imagine it converting the non-believer, even with its marginally rockier sound than its contents' studio versions.